JOTTMEDIA/jottmedia.github.io/content/en/blog/github-copilot-dein-neuer-ki-programmierassistent.md

 ## Security and data protection

 Another aspect that needs to be considered is security.
 GitHub Copilot uses data from public repositories, which raises questions about data protection.
-GitHub itself emphasises that the protection of personal data is a top priority and that all security standards are adhered to.
+GitHub itself emphasizes that the protection of personal data is a top priority and that all security standards are adhered to.
 Nevertheless, it is advisable to think carefully about which data is used in a project and what security measures can be taken to protect it.